 Two Golden Rules When Buying a New AC

 - You’re far better off buying the cheapest unit on the market from the best contractor, than the most expensive unit from the cheapest contractor!

-- When shopping for a new AC unit, you should 1st be comparing AC companies – not the AC units (yet)!
+- When shopping for a new AC unit, you should 1st be comparing AC companies – not the AC units (that comes next)!

 A Contractor Choosing Another Contractor

-Recently, I purchased a very expensive, high-end garage door for my home.
-The price was 3-times what I could’ve gotten an entry-level door for.
+A few years ago, I purchased a very expensive, high-end garage door for my home.
+The price was more than 3-times what I could’ve gotten an entry-level door for.
 I also chose a contractor that was more expensive than the others for the same exact door.
-Don’t get me wrong, I’m certainly not saying more expensive equals better – we all know that’s not always the case.
+Don’t get me wrong, I’m certainly not saying more expensive equals better, we all know that’s not always the case.
 I chose that contractor because I felt they would do the best job installing the same product over their competitors.

 A garage door is a 15 to 20 year commitment – maybe more if installed well.
 Installed improperly, by a contractor who cuts corners to keep the price down, would most likely have problems over time.
 Which would make me a dissatisfied customer…with a high-end garage door!
 The same holds true for a new air conditioning & heating system installation.
 The difference being; with an HVAC system it will cost you in higher power bills & an uncomfortable home.